JuliaBerry/SenseHat.jl/README.md

 ## Joystick

-In the `Stick` module there is a `StickEventTask` which will produce `StickEvent`s whenever the joystick is manipulated.
-This will typically be used asynchronously, e.g.
+In the `Stick` module there is `readstick()` which will block until the joystick is manipulated, returning a `StickEvent`:

     using SenseHat

+    e = readstick()

+For asynchronous use, `sticktask() will create a `Task` for producing `StickEvent`s, e.g.

+    using SenseHat

-    @schedule for e in StickEventTask
+    @schedule for e in sticktask()
         println(e)
     end

-will create a new task that prints the events and adds it to the scheduler.
-See the help for `StickEvent` and `StickEventTask` for more details.
+will create a new task that prints the event, then and add it to the scheduler.
+See the help for `StickEvent` and `sticktask` for more details.

 ## Sensors